VForWaTer/pleasant/README.md

-For authentication we offer an app to connect to Watts.
-As Watts authenticaion requies Python 3.6, we use Python 3.6 for the project.

-In this project you find several '_default' files (pleasant/settings_default.py, ).

-Please remove '_default' from the filename and adjust the file according to your own system.

-For details check the respective '_default' file.
+# Platform for Environmental And Spatial Analysis Tools

+Pleasant is a django web-application with apps for easy interaction with WPS and data containing geographic information.

+# Installation

+There a few requirements for Pleasant and it's easy running it right on the spot.
+All you need is python 3 and pip.
+As an alternative for simple and reproducable testing, Docker files are provided.

-# Quick start
+## Quick start

 Create and activate virtual environment

-    python3 -m venv venv
+    $ python3 -m venv venv
-    source venv/bin/activate
+    $ source venv/bin/activate

-Install django
+Install requirements

-    pip install django
+    $ pip install -r requirements.txt

 Prepare database

-    python manage.py migrate
+    $ python manage.py migrate

 Start django server

-    python manage.py runserver
+    $ python manage.py runserver

+## Docker and Compose

+Install Docker

+    $ curl -fsSL get.docker.com -o get-docker.sh
+    $ sh get-docker.sh

+Install Docker-Compose

+    $ sudo pip install docker-compose

+Run Pleasant through docker

+    $ docker-compose up